 Eco Housing

-Therefore, we made a split between:
+Therefore, we made a distinction between:

-These are the criteria Bioterra pointed out:
+These are the criteria Bioterra identified:

-2° We have to use a maximum of local & natural products such as stones, raw earth, straw, wood, wool, hemp, cardboard, paper and so on,
+2° We should use as many local and natural materials as possible, such as stone, raw earth, straw, wood, wool, hemp, cardboard, paper, and others.

 1. the geodesic's dômes.